KAEF Program Overview

 The Kosovo American Education Fund (KAEF) is dedicated to the long-term economic development of Kosovo through the education of its people.
 KAEF provides up to 8 graduate fellowships per year to promising Kosovars for top-level training at select U.S. universities.

-To date, 40 universities have hosted KAEF Fellows, including College of William and Mary, Johns Hopkins University School of Advanced International Studies, Yale University, and University of Denver.
+To date, 44 universities have hosted KAEF Fellows, including University of Miami, Georgetown University, Cleveland State University, and Indiana University - SPEA.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 KAEF Fellows have served with, among other organizations, Dell Computers, the World Bank, Voice of America, the International Finance Corporation, the Duke Center for International Development, and the Xerox Corporation.